Ginnay/DcjComm/README.md

 # DcjComm
-Cell clustering and communication network inference for single-cell transcriptomics using DcjComm
+DcjComm jointly performs dimension reduction, clustering and communication network inference for single-cell transcriptomics” to Nature Communications

-This repository contains the code of DcjComm, an R package to perorm cell clustering and communication network inference for single-cell transcriptomics.
+This repository contains the code of DcjComm, an R package to perform multiple scRNA-seq data analysis tasks coherently

 ## Installation